All Products

 • Close unnecessary ports.

-• Configure an SSL Certificate and enable HTTPS.
+• Configure an SSL certificate and enable HTTPS.

 Unusual logons:

-• Enable a logon failure lockout mechanism.
+• Enable logon failure lockout.

-• Restrict the logon IP address range.
+• Restrict logon IP addresses.

 Data breach risks:

-• Configuration files, such as .env files, contain sensitive data.
+• Configuration files such as .env files contain sensitive data.

-• Encrypt sensitive data for storage.
+• Encrypt sensitive data at rest.

 • Remove sensitive data from configuration files.